50 Life Goals Examples For a Long, Happy, and Successful Life

 How To Set SMART Life Goals?

-- MEASURABLE: your goal should define how exactly you will tell that you’re having progress or achieving the required result.
-Usually, it involves questions like “How much should be accomplished?” or “How can I tell that the goal is reached?”;
+Usually, it involves questions like “How much should be accomplished?” or “How can I tell that the goal has been reached?”;

-- RELEVANT: does your goal align with your life situation?
+• Relevant: does your goal align with your life situation, personal values, views, abilities, and beliefs?

 Again, the date itself should be realistic too.